You are here

 Participating Degree Programs

 Classics (University of Toronto) — PhD

 History (York University) — PhD

 The Department of Classics at the University of Toronto and the Graduate Program in History at York University participate in the Joint Collaborative Specialization in Ancient Greek and Roman History.
 The program in History provides a broad historical context and methodological framework; Classics provides integration with other fields of study within the ancient world and access to linguistic, cultural, and ancillary disciplines.
 The collaborative specialization operates only at the doctoral level.

 Students are enrolled in one of the two units.
 The specialization is administered by a committee of four faculty members, two from each unit, one of whom is the Director.
 The two units contribute courses and provide facilities and supervision for research.
-Upon successful completion of the doctoral degree requirements of the participating home department and the collaborative specialization, students receive the notation “Completed Collaborative Specialization in Ancient Greek and Roman History” on their transcript and parchment.
+Upon successful completion of the doctoral degree requirements of the participating home graduate unit and the collaborative specialization, students will receive the notation “Completed Collaborative Specialization in Ancient Greek and Roman History” on their transcript.

 Interested applicants should contact the director of the joint collaborative specialization as well as the graduate coordinator of the unit in which they intend to register.

 Contact and Address